- As low as $330/Night

 About the Area

-Myrtle Beach is home to this apartment.
+Located in Myrtle Beach, this apartment is on the beach.
 Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
-Family Kingdom Amusement Park and Treasure Island Mini Golf are also worth visiting.
+Family Kingdom Amusement Park and Captain Hook's Adventure Golf are also worth visiting.

 Special Instructions